OneDev49/stefan-luellmann-portfolio/README.md

 The source code for this project is licensed under the [MIT License](LICENSE).

-All other assets, including but not limited to images, logos, and written content (blog posts, case studies), are my personal property.
+All other assets, including but not limited to images, logos, case studies and written content, are my personal property.
 They are **not** licensed for reuse without my explicit written permission.

 ### Third-Party Assets